wardbryon/JiraExportRobot/README.md

 # JiraExportRobot
-Robot to export Jira tickets, since the Jira Cloud only allows exporting 1000 entries
+Robot to export Jira tickets, since the Jira Cloud only allows exporting 1000 entries Since Jira Cloud is not allowing to change the CSV delimiter, the only option is to export as HTML and parse it.

 ## Run with
 VM Option :